 Advent is the season of the church calendar leading up to Christmas.
-During this time, we remember when the Son of God became a human man named Jesus, about 2000 years ago, by being born from the virgin Mary, in order to eternally save all those who would put their faith in Him.
+During this time, Christians remember when the divine Son of God became a fully human man named Jesus, about two thousand years ago.

-It is good to dedicate a certain period of time each year to think about the future and the doctrines of eschatology (last things), which is usually a very neglected topic.
+I think it is good for Christians to dedicate a certain period of time each year to think about the future and the subject of biblical eschatology (the last things), which is usually a very neglected topic.
 This is in contrast to the topic of politics, which it seems is constantly in the news and on many people's minds.

-However, I think the themes of advent can give us some much-needed perspective on politics, which can reduce the stress that Christians may feel when we read the news, and give us hope for the future regardless of what happens in politics.
+As I will explain in this post, I believe the themes of the season of Advent can give us some much-needed perspective on politics, which can reduce the stress that Christians may feel when we read the news and give us hope for the future, regardless of what happens in politics.

 Corruption in Politics

-It seems that the longer that people are in government the less they care about doing what is good for the people who elected them.
-They begin to focus on their own political ambitions or interests, or voting themselves more power or money.
+It seems that the longer that politicians are in government, the less they care about doing what is good for the people who elected them.
+They begin to focus on their own ambitions or interests, such as voting themselves more power or money.
 Sometimes they even forget about trying to fulfill the promises they made while running for election.

 We might think to ourselves "Well, if only my favourite party, or leader, could get into power, then we could fix this!"